 Students in the health care management concentration are also required to take two ISLS courses and two 4000-level ISIN Special Topics in the Conduct of Inquiry (one in Humanities, and one in Social Sciences) courses.

-The courses are online with two of the required courses having optional, “in-person” class on one Saturday in the fall.
+The the courses are online, typically in a synchronous format.
 The courses are taken concurrently with students in the Bachelor of Professional Studies in Health Sciences Management (BPHM).

 Required Health Care Management Courses